- Last Updated on: Dec 11th, 2019

 - Category: QuickBooks Payroll

-QuickBooks is an exceptional accounting and bookkeeping made possible by Intuit.
-This software has all functionalities which your business needs.
-One of the most important functions is payroll.
-But how to judge whether Weekly Payroll is better or Monthly Payroll is better.
-To help you in this confusion, we have tried to project the purposes of both payroll methods and unbiased pros and cons.
+No doubt, QuickBooks is an exceptional accounting and bookkeeping software made possible by Intuit.
+This software possess all functionalities that every business regardless of the size and type requires.
+One of the most important functions that is offered by QuickBooks is payroll.
+But it has always been a debatable topic to decide whether Weekly Payroll is better or Monthly Payroll is better.
+To help the users in this confusion, we have tried to project the purposes of both payroll methods and unbiased pros and cons with the help of this article.
+Thus read the article till the end, or for any further information, you can make a call at our toll-free number .i.e.
+1-800-880-6389.

-We hope that you find this helpful.
-Empowering employees is a symbol of growth, but it also comes with important decisions and responsibilities, including payroll.
-Once you sort out the legal requirements, you’re left with the settlement of how often to run payroll.
-Weekly, biweekly, and monthly are the most common choices with some pros and cons of each to consider before choosing.
+Empowering employees is a symbol of growth, but at the same time it comes with important decisions and responsibilities, including payroll.
+Once the user sort out the legal requirements, you’re left with the settlement of how often to run payroll.
+Weekly, biweekly, and monthly payroll are the most common choices with some pros and cons of each to consider before choosing.
+So, without further delay, let us begin with the discussion.

 Sending out weekly pay cheques follows in processing payroll 52 times per year and incurring the relevant service fees each week, whether you run payroll in-house or outsource it.
 Employees earn their pay-cheques on the same day each week, usually on Friday, for the salaries, hourly, and/or overtime pay they received through the seven-day span the cheque covers.